Skip to content

 Inconsistent port binding nums

 The Kube-OVN documentation for this metric says "The number of mismatch port bindings between ovs and ovn-sb" and provides no additional information.
 However, in Genestack, you find ovn metadata 'localport' types in the NB that don't need an SB binding, which increases this count.
-Kube-OVN's OVN itself often gets used for k8s alone and would in that case often have a 0 count here, but Genestack (Flex, not Enterprise) uses OpenStack Neutron as a second CMS for Kube-OVN's OVN installation, resulting in the existence of ports that increase this count but don't indicate a problem, so Genestack will generally have a significant count for each compute node for this metric.
+Kube-OVN's OVN itself often gets used for k8s alone and would in that case often have a 0 count here, but Genestack uses OpenStack Neutron as a second CMS for Kube-OVN's OVN installation, resulting in the existence of ports that increase this count but don't indicate a problem, so Genestack will generally have a significant count for each compute node for this metric.